 We’re back to where we began

-I remember your youthful face as it were yesterday
+I remember your youthful face as if it were yesterday

 Here we are, at last, the day has finally arrived